 Every Photo Gets Photoshopped

 In the world of photography, it is called “post-processing.”
-But nearly every photo gets some amount of post-processing (we use Adobe Photoshop Lightroom).
+But nearly every photo gets some amount of post-processing (we use Adobe Lightroom).
 Sometimes it’s cropping the image, applying a filter, adjusting the colors, or something else.
 This doesn’t make the pictures artificial, but it’s clearly not what the camera captured.
 Post-processing can bridge the gap between what our mind remembers of an experience and what the camera sees.

 Learn by Loving